 {% endarchiveList %}

-More flexible filtering: use the filter
+More flexible filtering: use filters

 AnQiCMS template engine also supports various filters, which can provide more advanced logic in conditional judgments.
-For example,containThe filter can determine if a string contains a certain substring, which is very useful when skipping based on keywords.
+For example,containThe filter can determine if a string contains a substring, which is very useful when skipping based on keywords.

 {% pageList pages %}